-Do you have any idea what 15.6 billion Euros represents?
+Do you know what 15.6 billion euros represent?
 Well, this is the approximate value of scholarships available for international students every year!
-And this is just in Europe.
+And this is only in Europe.

 1. Merit-based scholarships (fellowships)

 The merit-based scholarships are awarded based on a number of criteria including academics, achievements, hobbies, talents, affiliations with various groups or career aspirations.
 These scholarships can be offered by the federal and state government, large corporations, local businesses, professional organisations or universities.

 Each scholarship has its own eligibility criteria which must be met.

 The criteria by which universities offer scholarships are usually: academic excellence, students have to be under a certain age limit (for example under 35 years of age).
 In addition, you will find out there are special scholarship offers for each degree level.